-COURSE #7340 Concert Choir / String Orchestra Level: Non-weighted
+Concert Choir / String Orchestra

-Prerequisite: Concurrent enrollment in a band course or by approval of instructor
+Grade Level: 9-12 Resolvable around Lab: Yes Prerequisite: Concurrent enrollment in a band course or by approval of instructor

 This class allows students to combine participation in both performance ensembles during one class period for a full credit.
 This class is open ONLY to the student wishing to elect a band, orchestra and choir class.
 See individual course descriptions for class information.